luetkemj/forcecrusher/ROADMAP.md

         - update location of player entity
         - update current mapId
     - YES
-        - get ids from mapId
+        - get ids from zoneId
         - generate entities in engine.world from entities in registry
         - update current mapId